Fisk Consulting

 Now the question is whether your pipeline is set up to get you there.

-Most founders do not track leads.
+Most founders at your stage do not track leads.
 That is exactly the problem.

 One more question.